umlouco/video-conference-zoom/README.txt

 Search for the plugin -> add new dialog and click install, or download and extract the plugin, and copy the the Zoom plugin folder into your wp-content/plugins directory and activate.

 == Frequently Asked Questions ==

+= Blank page for Single Meetings page =

+If you face blank page in this situation you should refer to [Full Documentation](https://zoom.codemanas.com/ "Usage Documentation") and see Template override section.
+A bit of techinical knowledge is needed.

+This happens because of the single meeting page template from the plugin not being supported by your theme and i cannot make my plugin support for every theme page template because of which you'll need to override the plugin template from my plugin to your theme's standard. ( Basically, like how WooCommerce does!! )

 = How to show Zoom Meetings on Front =

 * By using shortcode like [zoom_api_link meeting_id="123456789"] you can show the link of your meeting in front.